ESF:BPH_BUPR Business Projects - Course Information

 1. A thorough comprehension of the PRINCE2 methodology and the ability to apply it from the perspective of a project manager.

-2. An in-depth understanding of risk and the ability to formulate a well-defined and implementable risk management strategy.
+2. An understanding of risk and the ability to formulate a risk management strategy.

-3. An overall understanding of project scheduling tools and techniques combined with a detailed working knowledge of:
+3. A basic understanding of project scheduling tools and techniques combined with a working knowledge of:

 a.
 Product Breakdown Structures;